scripterkaran/image-saver/README.md

 This directive is benificial for those apps where are there many images, that needs to be loaded from the serve again and again.

 ## **Future To-dos**
-1. Give developer option to whic cordova directory he/she wants to store images to
+1. Give developer option to which cordova directory he/she wants to store images to.